 Facebook says coronavirus hits advertising sales

-Facebook Inc said on Tuesday its business was being hit by the coronavirus outbreak, with weaker sales of advertising that make up nearly all the social network's revenue even as more users spend time on its apps during lockdowns.
+Facebook Inc said on Tuesday the coronavirus outbreak was undercutting sales of the advertising that accounts for nearly all of its revenue, even as more users spend time on the social network during virus-related lockdowns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)